weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 ```bash
 yarn add webpack webpack-cli --dev
 ```
 To work with webpack, it needs a configuration files, called webpack.config.js.
-It's a quiet simple, following the documentation, we will add a simple webpack config:
+It's a quiet simple, following the documentation, we will provide a first iteration:

 ```bash